newtfire/newTutorials/ixml-xproc/ebb-InstallNotes-Win.md

     </morgana-config>
     ```

 * **Morgana alias**: Okay, now it's time to make an alias for Morgana!
-Open your `.zshrc` file.
+Open your `.bashrc` file.
 You will need to adapt my sample alias below to repreesent the location of

   * the location of your Morgana.sh file in the Morgana directory (I put mine over in my "GitHub" folder).